nabil828/comp4537-f22/Assignments/A3/readme.md

 - Step 5 - **Refresh Token**

   Handle the expiration of the request tokens using the referesh token you have received in step 1

+# Part II - Development Strategy and Hints
+- use react router to easily handle displaying the details of the selected Pokemon

 # Rubric